Official information requests

 What will it cost?

 We will advise you of the cost of processing your request before we begin working on it.
 You can then decide if you want to continue, withdraw or refine your request.
 We may ask you to pay some or all of this cost in advance.
-For more information on charges, read our charging policy for LGOIMA requests (page 17).
+For more information on charges, read our charging policy for LGOIMA requests.

 How long will it take to process my request?

-Under the Official Information Act we have 20 working days to process your request.
-However, in some circumstances we may need to extend the time limit.
+The LGOIMA provides for 20 working days to consider and communicate a decision your request.
+However, in some circumstances we may need to extend this time limit.
 We will be in contact with you if this is the case.

 Information requests relating to prosecutions and investigations